National Media Engagement Project

 What is next?

-- Delivery of the project’s activities will commence throughout 2021.
+- Delivery of the project’s activities will continue through to June 2022.

 - Our Watch will further develop and continuously update the Media Making Change website and associated resources.